What makes a PPC campaign successful?

 PPC campaign success comes down to one all-important metric.
 What’s your PPC ROI?
 Turning clicks into conversions is what truly matters.

 To grow your business it all comes down to this question.
-What’s it cost to acquire new customers vs. how much is that customer is worth?
+What’s it cost to acquire new customers vs. how much that customer is worth?
 How much money will they usually generate once they have converted to a customer?

 How to Launch a Successful PPC Campaign

-1. Keyword Research Done Right
+1. Thorough Keyword Research

 Effective keyword research follows 3 essential steps: